iku-work/mevea-gym-single/README.md

 ### On Mevea side:

 - Add Mevea python interpreter folders to path: ../Mevea/Resourses/Python/Bin and ../Mevea/Resourses/Python/Scripts
+- Add Mevea executable files to path ../Meva/Bin
 - Install all requirements manually using pip or mevea_setup.py.
 - Make sure, that Mevea Debug Console is on.
 - Create Scripts directory in the folder with mvs file and place python scripts from the mevea_files of gym folder.